-The City of Bowling Green, Kentucky is a direct entitlement recipient of Community Development Block Grant (CDBG) funding only.
-This Annual Action Plan covers the period of July 1, 2023 through June 30, 2024.
+The City of Bowling Green, Kentucky is a direct entitlement recipient of Community Development Block Grant (CDBG) and Housing Investment Partnerships Program (HOME) funding.
+This Annual Action Plan covers the period of July 1, 2025 through June 30, 2026.
 The City of Bowling Green is located in Warren County in South-Central Kentucky along Interstate 65, William Natcher Parkway, the Barren River, and CSX Railroad.
 It is the regional center for the Barren River Area Development District.
 According to the 2020 Census, the City had a population of 72,294 spread over 40 sq. miles.
 It is the third most populated City in Kentucky, following Louisville and Lexington.
 Bowling Green is also the fastest growing city in Kentucky, and has been recognized by several publications for its economic development efforts and quality of life.